hpe-dev-incubator/hpe-dev-portal/content/blog/llm-agentic-tool-mesh-harnessing-agent-services-and-multi-agent-ai-for-next-level-gen-ai.md

     print(f"ERROR:\n{result.error_message}")
 ```

-## LLM Agentic Tool Mesh in Action: Examples from the Repository
+## LLM Agentic Tool Mesh in action: Examples from the repository

 The LLM Agentic Tool Mesh GitHub repository includes several examples demonstrating the versatility and capabilities of the agent services.

-### Chatbot application (examples/app_chatbot)
+### Chatbot application

-This chatbot is capable of reasoning and invoking appropriate LLM tools to perform specific actions.
+This chatbot (examples/app_chatbot) is capable of reasoning and invoking appropriate LLM tools to perform specific actions.
 You can configure the chatbot using files that define LLM Agentic Tool Mesh platform services, project settings, toolkits, and memory configurations.
 The web app orchestrates both local and remote LLM tools, allowing them to define their own HTML interfaces, supporting text, images, and code presentations.

-Configuration Example:
+Configuration example:

 ```yaml
 projects: